jlafond/jacob.lafond.ui/README.md

 ## About the site

 Please find source code here, site is built using React.js and SCSS.
+Deployed and hosted via Github pages.

 ## About me